IBM/prompt-declaration-language/README.md

 ### Variable Definition and Value

- The `assign` field indicates that we are introducing a variable named `NAME`

-The value of variables can be recalled after their definition, as in the following example:
+In the following example, we store the result of the LLM call in a variable `NAME` using the `assign` field.
+Then value of variable is recalled using a `get` block:

 ```
-{
-    "title": "Hello world with variable use",
+title: Hello world with variable use
-    "prompts": [
-        "Hello,",
-        {
-            "var": "NAME",
-            "lookup": {
-                "model": "ibm/granite-20b-code-instruct-v1",
-                "decoding": "argmax",
-                "input": "context",
-                "stop_sequences": [
-                    "!"
-                ]
-            }
-        },
-        "!\n",
-        "Who is",
-        {
-            "value": "NAME"
-        },
+prompts:
+- Hello,
+- model: ibm/granite-20b-code-instruct-v1
+  decoding: argmax
+  stop_sequences:
+  - '!'
+  include_stop_sequences: true
+  assign: NAME
+- "\n"
+- Who is
+- get: NAME
-        "?\n"
+- "?\n"
-    ]
-}
 ```

 This results in the following document: